Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_RegisterSupportedService()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_RegisterSupportedService ( GSType cmdID,
+GSErrCode ACAPI_AddOnAddOnCommunication_RegisterSupportedService ( GSType cmdID,

 Int32 cmdVersion